Priscilla van Oorschot: Biography

 Appeldoorn, in a time of 2;12.99.
 She then won the Dutch outdoor 800 metres title at the Dutch Athletics Championships in June 2024 in Hengelo, running a time of 2:04.58.

 She then also won the Dutch national indoor title over 800 metres in February 2025 in Apeldoorn, running - time of 2:07.89.
 She was a late addition to the Dutch team selected for the 2025 European Athletics Indoor Championships, in Apeldoorn, Netherlands.
 Competing in the 800 metres at the championships, she ran a time of 2:09.07 in her qualifying heat to finish in sixth place, and did not progress to the semi-finals.

+Van Oorschot ran 2:07.20 to win the 800 metres at the 2026 Dutch Indoor Athletics Championships in Apeldoorn.
+In July, she also won the 800 metres title at the Dutch Outdoor Championships.